newrelic/node-newrelic/Migration Guide.md

   sent to New Relic.
 Set `attributes.enabled: true` to include agent-defined or custom attributes in traces.

+* `ignored_params`

+  Replaced with `attributes.exclude`.
+Add any request attribute keys to the `attributes.exclude` list.
+Now, instead of having to be an exact match, wildcards (`*`) may be appended to each item for broader filtering.

 ## Upgrading to Agent v4

 ### Breaking Changes